LazyGatto/npm-cert-export/README.md

 This script logins over SSH into machine where NPM is running, then it finds appropriate certificate file for your domain.

-If local certificate already outdated it will be replaced with the new one from NPM.
+If local certificate already outdated, it will be replaced with the new one from NPM.

 ## Usage